Amino (app): Features

-The main feature of Amino is communities dedicated to a certain topic that users can join.
-Users can also chat with other members of a community in three ways, text, voice, or screening room, which allows users to watch videos together while voice chatting.
+The main feature of Amino was communities dedicated to a certain topic that users could join.
+Users could also chat with other members of a community in three ways: text, voice, or screening room, which allowed users to watch videos together while voice chatting.
 Other features include polls, blog posts, image posts, wiki entries, stories, and quizzes.
-In some cases, posts that are very well-made and have been noticed by a community's administration will end up receiving a feature, making it appear on the front page along with other featured content.
+In some cases, posts that were very well-made and had been noticed by a community's administration would end up receiving a feature, making it appear on the front page along with other featured content.

 In 2018, a premium membership option called Amino+ was added.
 Amino+ comes with additional features such as exclusive stickers, the ability to make stickers, custom chat bubbles, high resolution images, and other perks.
 Membership can now only be purchased with money.
 Amino coins can be purchased or earned through enabling ads, watching ad videos, completing activities on the Offer Wall, and playing Lucky Draw when checking in, but are of little use due to the users not being able to buy Amino+ by amino coins anymore.
 Members can give and receive coins through props.

 In 2019, Amino introduced six original short-form animated series, labelled "Amino Originals," produced by independent artists from across the internet.
 ATJ's "Little Red," a re-imagining of Little Red Riding Hood, premiered on November 15, 2019.
 "Little Red" was joined by five other shows in late December.
 Sophie Feher's "The Reef," a comedy featuring an aspiring marine biologist meeting a merman, premiered on December 27 alongside "Princely," an LGBT fairy tale created by Matt Bruneau-Richardson of Tiny Siren Animation.
 "Spaced Out," an alien abduction comedy by Michael Jae, and YouTuber Alex Clark's "Wyndvania II" premiered on December 28.
 Mysie Pereira's fairy tale "Turned to Stone" and Marcin Pawlowski's "Stranded" premiered on December 29, 2019.